Keratinase

 Keratinases are proteolytic enzymes that digest keratin.
+They hold industrial promise, as they can turn keratin-rich farm waste such as feather meal into more digestible fragments.

 History

-They were initially classified as 'proteinases of unknown mechanism' by the Nomenculture Committee on the International Union of Biochemistry in 1978 with EC number 3.4.99 in 1983 (Owen et al., 1983).
-In the 1990s, they were defined as a serine proteases due to high sequence homology with alkaline protease, and their inhibition by serine protease inhibitors (Wang et al., 1995; Taha et al., 1998 and Bressollier et al., 1999).
+They were initially classified as 'proteinases of unknown mechanism' by the Nomenclature Committee on the International Union of Biochemistry in 1978 with EC number 3.4.99 in 1983 (Owen et al., 1983).
+In the 1990s, they were defined as serine proteases due to high sequence homology with alkaline protease, and their inhibition by serine protease inhibitors (Wang et al., 1995; Taha et al., 1998 and Bressollier et al., 1999).
+Some are more specifically subtilisins.

+Being a functional classification, there is not necessarily a shared evolutionary origin or mechanism for all keratinases.
+Some newly-discovered keratinases known as of 2016 are not serine proteases, but metalloproteases.

 Function

+Keratin is protease resistant due to its compaction, rigidity, crosslinking and hydrophobicity.
+Hydrophobic and electrostatic interactions attach keratinase to keratin surfaces, enabling proteolysis.
+The primary catalytic mechanism consists of serine protease activity combined with high specificity for compact substrates and exposed active sites.
+Additional disulfide bond cleavage by other means is often required for complete degradation.